hubertekvall/quickscript/README.md

 /*
     Give the runtime a string containing your script.
     Basic syntax: FunctionIdentifier Arguments
-    Functions are executed from left-to-right taking the previous output as input applicable After the execution a Variant is returned from the top of the stack */
+    Functions are executed from left-to-right taking the previous output as input if available.
+    After the execution a Variant is returned containing the value at the top of the stack */
 auto value = run("square 32 square");